varad349/Farmify/README.md

 # 🌾 Farmify

-**Farmify** is a **Flutter-based frontend app** designed to assist farmers with tools like weather updates, marketplace, community forums, government schemes, and learning resources.
+**Farmify** is a **Flutter-based frontend app**(for now) designed to assist farmers with tools like weather updates, marketplace, community forums, government schemes, and learning resources.

 ## Features